Representation growth of maximal class groups: various exceptional cases: Introduction

 \subsection{Main Result}

-Let $q$ be an arbitrary prime.
-The main result of this paper is the calculation of the $q$-local representation zeta function for $M_{q+1}$, and the $2$-local zeta function for $M_4$.
-Combining these results with the non-exceptional $p$- local representation zeta functions in \cite{MaxClassI}, this gives us the global representation zeta functions for $M_3$ and $M_4$.
+Let $p_*$ be a fixed prime.
+The main result of this paper is the calculation of the $p_*$-local representation zeta function for $M_{p_*+1}$, which notably includes the $2$-local representation zeta function of $M_3$.
+We also calculate the $2$-local zeta function for $M_4$.
+Combining these results with the non-exceptional $p$-local representation zeta functions in \cite{MaxClassI}, this gives us the global representation zeta functions for $M_3$ and $M_4$.
 Note the uniformity in all of the $p$-local zeta functions for both groups.
 It is striking that the exceptional prime-local zeta functions are of the same form as the non-exceptional prime-local zeta functions.
 We have the following theorem:

 \begin{theorem} Let $p$ be a prime.
 Then the $p$-local representation zeta function of the group $M_{p+1}$ is

 \end{theorem}

 \begin{theorem} The $2$-local representation zeta function of the group $M_4$ is